open/close all folders

 - Anti-Hero: Despite his claims to destroy all who stand in his way and his ambition as a king, Algol is pretty much Orcus on His Throne for the duration of IV, coming across more as fatalistic than evil.
 Many of the Good and Neutral-aligned characters spare the guy in their endings, and many of them say that he's not even evil to begin with.
 The worst thing that happens?
 He defeats Siegfried (but seemingly doesn't kill him) in his ending and begins his reign anew, creating a utopia with the implications that his rule was instated to prevent the world from befalling the same fate as his son.

-- Autobots, Rock Out!: Two of Algol's themes, "Thanatos" and "Regalia," are pretty metal compared to the rest of the soundtracks they come from.
+- Autobots, Rock Out!: Two of Algol's themes, "Thanatos" and "Regalia," are suprisingly metal compared to the rest of their soundtracks.

 - Arm Cannon: One of the 10 weapons he can create.